maxzheng/great-life-guide/techniques-and-tips.md

 [Pomodoro](https://jimkwik.com/kwik-brain-019/) can be used to ensure concentration is at max when doing work.
 Your ability to concentrate wanes after 30 minutes, so the idea is to take a break after 25 minutes of concentrated work to reset using a timer.
 Instead of a timer, alternatively, use mindfulness to check your concentration and mental/body energy once awhile and take a break/refuel when it is not 100%.

-During the break, be sure to drink plenty of water and snack on some brain foods!
+Be sure to drink plenty of water and snack on some brain foods!
-Walking can improve working memory and [increase creativity by 60%](https://podcasts.apple.com/us/podcast/153-3-kwik-tips-for-brain-exercise/id1208024744?i=1000456008448)!

 ### #5 Flow